Financial-Times/fastly-tools/README.md

 		-e, --env                Load environment variables from local .env file (use when deploying from a local machine -s, --service <service>  REQUIRED.
 The ID of the fastly service to deploy to.
 		-V --verbose             Verbose log output
-		b --backends <backends>  Upload the backends specified in <backends> vis the api
+		b --backends <backends>  Upload the backends specified in <backends> via the api

-### convert
-Converts a list of backends written in vcl to json accepted by the fastly API

-	  Usage: convert [options] [vclFile]

-      Options:

-        -h, --help  output usage information